Parents Are Sharing Their 2023 Spotify Wrapped And, Once Again, Kids Totally Ruined Them

 While this feature might be amazing for people without kids, parents are sharing the most-played artists and songs on their playlists and it just shows how much kids are really in control of the speakers.

-When you’re the parent of young kids (and your phone is hooked up to your Google Home or whichever smart device you own), then it’s most likely your 2022 Spotify Wrapped looks a lot like some of these parents.
+When you’re the parent of young kids (and your phone is hooked up to your home’s smart device), then it’s most likely your 2023 Spotify Wrapped looks a lot like some of these parents.

 While the end results are hilarious, some parents are looking for solutions to this problem.
 Fed up with their kids totally overtaking their Spotify Wrapped, some have asked for Spotify to come up with switchable profiles for an account a lá Netflix.
 That way kids can enjoy their own accounts and listen to the entire Blippi soundtrack in peace while parents can jam to Taylor Swift and remain in her top .5% of listeners (Not speaking from experience or anything...).